3 min readThe Sale Process

 What Good Buyers Do

-At Stonecrest, we typically ask sellers to help us understand the team early (who's essential, what their compensation history is, whether they know about the process, and what it would take to keep them)
+At Stonecrest, we ask sellers to help us understand the team early: who's essential, what their compensation history looks like, whether they know about the process, and what it would take to keep them.
+In many cases, we offer employment agreements as part of the acquisition itself.

 What You Can Do to Protect Your Staff

 Some sellers include employee retention language in the purchase agreement.
-That's not unusual and it's worth discussing with your attorney.
+That's not unusual, and it's worth discussing with your attorney.

 What We'd Caution Against